FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Well, you say investigate other folks.

-I think um this is a place where we still have a lot more work to do.
+I think this is a place where we still have a lot more work to do.

-Part of what uh part of what we did find was uh a bunch of cached images of a variety of public figures.
+Part of what we did find was a bunch of cached images of a variety of public figures.

-Um but again, cached images are those images that you get when you like you pull up a news story from any number of news sites.
+But again, cached images are those images that you get when you, like you pull up a news story from any number of news sites.

-The if there are photographs in the article, those images are automatically put into your the cache on your computer.
+If they're photographs in the article, those images are automatically put into the cache on your computer.

-Uh that's about July 6th, which is the same day uh we believe that he uh registered for the rally.
+We do have the fact that starting around, at the least around the period early July, so this search that I just mentioned related to Oswald and Kennedy, that's about July 6th, which is the same day we believe that he registered for the rally.

-Um and the day before he traveled to the grounds for the first time.
+And the day before, he traveled to the grounds for the first time.

-And so I think there is a certain amount of searches related to former President Trump that during that period we're seeing.
+And so I think there is a certain amount of related to former President Trump that during that period we're seeing consistent with some kind of planning or reconnaissance, if you want to call it that, in advance of the rally.

-I mean, Consistent with some kind of planning or reconnaissance, if you want to call it that in advance of the rally, but that's sort of confined to that or concentrated, maybe it's a better word, uh, in that July period, you know, after the announcement of the rally and before the shooting.
+But that's sort of confined to that or concentrated, maybe is a better word, in that July period, you know, after the announcement of the rally and before the shooting.

 Can you speak to the conveyance of the gun?